Socializing Your Puppy

 A great way to prevent your dog from biting another dog or human during socialization sessions is to use a muzzle and head halter.
 This will help you control him better and avoid aggressive and tense situations.
 Before taking him outside, get your dog used to wearing the muzzle and head halter within the comforts of your home.

-If you’re an owner of an adorable puppy, the best period to socialize him is when he’s still young.
+If you’re an owner of an adorable puppy, the best period to socialize with him is when he’s still young.
 His socialization period will permanently shape his future and how he will react to things in his environment.
 If you’re an owner of an adult dog, there are still ways to introduce him to different experiences and make him more sociable.
 The crucial part is, whether he’s a puppy or an adult, to help him overcome fearful situations with a positive experience and live a healthier lifestyle.